Concurrent-Consecutive | Commonly Confused Words

 etymology

-• Concurrent events happen at the same time, like two meetings scheduled for the same hour.
+• Concurrent events happen at the same time, whereas consecutive events happen one after another.

 © 2025 Lithium Lab Pte Ltd